Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Introduction

-However, previous works primarily focus on LDMs, and attacks on Pixel-domain Diffusion Models (PDMs) remain largely unexplored.
+However, previous works primarily focus on LDMs, and attacks on Pixel-domain Diffusion Models (PDMs) remain unexplored.
 Xue et al. ~\cite{xue2024diffusion} also highlighted a critical limitation of current methods: the attacking effectiveness is mainly attributed to the vulnerability of the VAE encoders in LDM; however, PDMs don't have such encoders, making current methods hard to transfer to PDMs.
 The latest work \cite{xue2024pixelbarrierdiffusionmodels} has attempted to attack PDMs, but the result suggests that PDMs are robust to pixel-domain perturbations.
 Our goal is to mitigate the gap between these limitations.

-In this paper, we propose an innovative framework designed to effectively attack PDMs.
-Our approach includes a novel \textbf{feature attacking loss} that exploits the vulnerabilities in denoising UNet to distract the model from recognizing the correct semantics of the image, a \textbf{fidelity loss} that acts as optimization constraints that ensure the imperceptibility of adversarial image and controls the attack budget, and a \textbf{latent optimization strategy} utilizing victim-model-agnostic VAEs to further enhance the naturalness of our adversarial image closer to the original.
-With extensive experiments on different PDMs, the results show that our method is effective and affordable while robust to traditional defense methods and exhibiting attack transferability in the black-box setting.
+In this paper, we propose an innovative framework AtkPDM, to effectively attack PDMs.
+Our approach includes a novel \textbf{feature attacking loss} that exploits the vulnerabilities in denoising UNet to distract the model from recognizing the correct semantics of the image, a \textbf{fidelity loss} that acts as optimization constraints that ensure the imperceptibility of adversarial image and controls the attack budget, and a \textbf{latent optimization strategy} utilizing victim-model-agnostic VAEs to further enhance the naturalness of our adversarial image.
+With extensive experiments on different PDMs, the results show that our method is effective and affordable while robust to prevalent defense methods and exhibiting attack transferability in the black-box setting.
 In addition, our approach outperforms current semantic-loss-based and PGD-based methods, reaching state-of-the-art performance on attacking PDMs.
 Our contributions are summarized as follows:

-\begin{enumerate} \item We propose a novel attack framework targeting PDMs , achieving state-of-the-art performance in safeguarding images from being edited by SDEdit. \item We propose a novel feature attacking loss design to distract UNet feature representation effectively. \item We propose a latent optimization strategy via model-agnostic VAEs to enhance the naturalness of our adversarial images. \end{enumerate}
+\begin{enumerate} \item We propose a novel attack framework targeting PDMs, achieving state-of-the-art performance in safeguarding images from being edited by SDEdit. \item We propose a novel feature attacking loss design to distract UNet feature representation effectively. \item We propose a latent optimization strategy via model-agnostic VAEs to enhance the naturalness of our adversarial images. \end{enumerate}